victorgarciaesgi/regle/docs/src/advanced-usage/rule-metadata.md

 # Using metadata from rules

-Rules validators function can return more data than just a boolean.
-This data can be used by your `message` handler or `active` handler, or in any other place having access to `regle`.
+Rule validator functions can return more than just a boolean.
+This additional data can be utilized by your `message` handler, `active` handler, or any other part of your application that has access to regle.

-## Using metadata into `createRule`
+## Using metadata in `createRule`

-Using `createRule` to create your custom rule.
-We'll take a real-world example with a password strength case example.
+You can use `createRule` to define your custom rules.
+Let's explore a real-world example by creating a password strength validator.

 :::code-group